Book Cover Design FAQ's Terms of service

 How many revisions will I get?

-We want you to be completely happy with the book cover design we create for you, this is why we offer two rounds of revisions in our Professional Package and Unlimited revisions in both of our Premier and Platinum packages.
+We want you to be completely happy with the book cover design we create for you, this is why we offer one round of revisions in our Essentials Package (with the option to extend), two rounds of revisions in our Professional Package and Unlimited revisions in both of our Premier and Platinum packages.
 With our Premier and Platinum packages we will make as many revisions as you'd like up until the book cover design has been completed and delivered to you.
-With our Professional package we will make up to two rounds of revisions and then charge a flat fee of $40 per additional revision (this fee will be added to your final invoice).
+With our Essentials & Professional packages there is a flat fee of $40 per additional revision once past the revisions included within your chosen package (this fee will be added to your final invoice).
 Please see ‘Use of commissioned art work’ for restrictions upon revisions with commissioned art/designs.

 Use of commissioned art work

-Where any commissioned art work is created for the book cover (this is rare but your designer will make you aware of this prior to the project starting), the project will be limited to two rounds of revisions only, this is due to the cost implications of working with illustrators and keeping the overall cost to a reasonable level for all parties.
+Where any commissioned art work is created for the book cover, such as exclusive illustrations, paintings, drawings and commissioned Art Work (this is rare but your designer will make you aware of this prior to the project starting) the project will be limited to two rounds of revisions only, this is due to the cost implications of working with illustrators/painters/artists and keeping the overall cost to a reasonable level for all parties.

 When and how do you take full payment?